-This hospital has been removed to more commodious quarters in the heart of the city.
-It is located on Thirteenth street near Dodge, occupying a four-story brick building, which has been remodeled and furnished to meet the utmost requirements of a first-class hospital.
+This hospital has been removed to more commodious quarters.
+It is located on 26th street, near Leavenworth, occupying a three story brick building, which has been remodeled and furnished to meet the utmost requirements of a first class hospital.
 It has accommodations for seventy-five patients and is in a locality where emergency cases constitute a larger portion of its work than that of any other hospital in the city.
 It is very conveniently accessible from the college.
-Surgical clinics by Professor Allison and clinics in Gynecology by Professor Brown are held from time to time by appointment.
+Surgical clinics by Professor Allison and Dr. Lee are held from time to time by appointment.

-Surgery-Dr. Charles C. Allison, Gynecology-Dr. Ewing Brown.
+Surgery-Dr. Chas.
+C. Allison, Dr. E. W. Lee.
+Medicinə-Dr. O. S. Hoffman.
 Pathologist-Dr. W. R. Lavender.
 Eye and Ear-Dr. J. C. Denise.
 Nose and Throat-Dr. F. S. Owen.